mandyiichen/Telling-Stories-with-Data/dataviz2.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/5354762"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-Once I finalized my redesign, I created my final data visualization using flourish and included everything that I have adjusted.
+Once I finalized my new design, I created my final data visualization using flourish and included everything that I have adjusted.
 For the newly added dashed lines, I included their data value on the graph since the dashed lines are not interactive, and therefore cannot show the exact value when the cursor is placed on it.
 I used dashed lines to represent the average value because I don't want to overemphasize them and I don't want the lines to cover the bar graphs.
 Lastly, I made the dashed lines color correspond with the bar graphs to help readers to identify which set of bar graphs the dashed line is relating to.
-With the little adjustment,

 [Back to main portfolio page](/README.md)